argtable/argtable.github.io/tutorial/index.md

 outfile->filename[0] = "-";
 ```

-Argtable does not require we initialise any default values, it is simply more convenient for our program if we pre-load defaults prior to parsing rather than retro-fit defaults to missing values later.
+Argtable3 does not require we initialise any default values, it is simply more convenient for our program if we pre-load defaults prior to parsing rather than retro-fit defaults to missing values later.
 However, you may prefer the latter.

 ### Parsing the Command Line